Published on

 Cons:

-• Low detail, not suitable for viewing city infrastructure.
+• Low detail, not suitable for viewing your house or property in real-time.

 The most common service with free online maps.
 The Google Maps app includes not only a view from satellites but also many other features, such as: